-So, here we are again B1, another year older.
-This time last year I was struggling with you turning 10 but today I am embracing you turning 11.
+So, here we are again son, another year older.
+This time last year I was struggling with you turning 10 but today I am embracing your 11th Birthday.
 I am so excited for what you have to come over the next year.

 This time next year you will have graduated from Junior School and be getting ready to head to Middle School.
 Your year ahead is going to be so exciting and full of so many “lasts” and “firsts”.

 Last year I was worried I was going to lose you.
 You didn’t understand the steps I had taken and blamed me for breaking up our family.
 This year you know more, probably more than I’d like you to know.
 You are starting to see peoples true colours and see the reasons why your father and I are no longer together.
 This has brought us closer than ever.